itsallcode/openfasttrace-architecture-template/README.md

 The architecture documents structure is based the the [arc42](https://arc42.org) architecture template by Dr. Gernot Starke, Dr. Peter Hruschka.

-The [arc42 template](https://github.com/arc42/arc42-template) is offered under the (CC-BY-SA)[LICENSE.txt].
+The [arc42 template](https://github.com/arc42/arc42-template) is offered under the [CC-BY-SA](LICENSE.txt).
 Please keep attributions in all derived works.

 This build automatically includes license headers in the Markdown files for that reasons.
 See ["Automatic License Headers"](#automatic-license-headers) for details.